• Skip to primary navigation

 Knowing the differences between these two types of fats can help you choose which type of fat is best for different kinds of cooking and baking.

-As always when dealing with food products, practice moderation and read labels carefully when adding any type of fat into your culinary repertoire.
+As always when dealing with food products, practice moderation and read labels carefully when adding any type of fat into your recipe collection.

 Always enjoy your food with care.